-Once a drive module has been created it can be stored by pressing the <INPUT> button until the edited channel is reached, then pressing the down < > button until store page is reached.
-Using "ADJUST" encoder will change the preset number.
+Once a drive module has been created it can be stored by pressing the <INPUT> button until the edited channel is reached, then pressing the down < V> button until store page is reached.
+Using encoder "A" will change the preset number.
 When the destination preset is reached, pressing the <ENTER> button will enable the name associated with that preset to be changed.
-Once the name changing is active, the character to be changed will be highlighted and the "ADJUST" encoder will edit the character.
-Using the "SELECT" encoder will move through the character positions.
-Once the new preset name has been assembled, the operation can be confirmed by pressing the <ENTER> button, then a message will be displayed, "Enter to confirm or V to exit"; pressing <ENTER> will store the preset.
+Once the name changing is active, the character to be changed will be highlighted and encoder "A" will edit the character.
+Using encoder "B" will move through the character positions.
+Once the new preset name has been assembled, the operation can be confirmed by pressing the <ENTER> button, then a message will be displayed, "Enter to confirm or ▼ to exit"; pressing <ENTER> will store the preset.